-2During the most recent round of Lead and Copper testing, 0 out of 20 households sampled contained concentrations exceeding the action level.
-3 While your drinking water meets EPA's standard for trihalomethanes, it does contain low levels.
+While your drinking water meets EPA's standard for trihalomethanes, it does contain low levels.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.

-4We met the Treatment Technique Requirements for Total Organic Carbon.
+We have met all treatment technique requirements for Total Organic Carbon removal.